janis-me/starter/README.md

 - `pnpm format` to format all packages with prettier
 - `pnpm lint` for linting all packages (respects each packages overrides)
 - `pnpm test` to run all tests using `vitest`.

+## Github

+There are two workflows defined by default.
+First, when you open PRs or push to the branches `main` or `development`, all unit tests will run.
+Secondly, when pushing tags starting with `v` and a semantic version, all packages will be published (if configured and not private), and a changelog will be generated that's put into a new github release.

+For this to work, you need to set a `NPM_TOKEN` in your github env.
+The publish workflow uses a github environment called `propd`, but you can of course change that.

 ## Testing